remarkjs/remark-react/readme.md

 > [**mdast**’s options](https://github.com/wooorm/mdast#mdastprocessvalue-options-done)

 [CommonMark](http://commonmark.org) support is a goal but not (yet) a necessity.
-There are some (roughly 160 of 550, relating to inline precedence, HTML, lists, emphasis and strongness) issues which I’d like to cover in the future.
-Note that this sounds like a lot but often have to do with obscure differences which do not often occur in the real world.
-Read more on some of the reason in [`doc/commonmark.md`](doc/commonmark.md).
+There are some (roughly 115 of 550, relating to inline precedence, lists, emphasis and strongness) issues which I’d like to cover in the future.
+Note that this sounds like a lot, but they have to do with obscure differences which do not often occur in the real world.
+Read more on some of the reasoning in [`doc/commonmark.md`](doc/commonmark.md).

 ## Integrations